 Dentistry aims to ensure proper conditions of the oral cavity and deals with diagnosis, prevention and treatment of oral diseases.
 There are dental specialties such as public health dentistry, pediatric dentistry, oral and maxillofacial radiology, oral and maxillofacial surgery, endodontics, oral and maxillofacial pathology, prosthodontics, general dentistry, periodontics, orthodontics, oral medicine, dental implantation, orofacial pain, temporomandibular disorders, dental aesthetics.
 Graduates can work in private clinics or hospitals.
 The main work areas are detection of diseases, aesthetic improvements, public education,

-The web-based MDPH programme develops a critical evidence-based approach to planning services and improving oral health at a population level.
+This is a web-based programme hosted within the School of Dentistry at the University of Manchester.
+The MDPH programme provides a combination of interactive online learning and project work to help students to develop a critical evidence-based approach to planning services and improving oral health at a population level.